codeuniversity/student-council/statute/statute.md

 (6) If the student representative of the admissions committee is not able to attend an assignment day the representative can freely choose a replacement of all enrolled students.
 Hereby should be kept in mind, that the maturity and the training of the replacement person is given to ensure a high quality and fair admission process.

-7 - Convening
+## 7 - Convening

 (1) The organs shall be convened by their chairperson and, at the request of a quarter of their members, unless otherwise provided in these Articles of Association.

 (2) A request pursuant to para.
-1 shall be addressed by slack in the student channel of the organ to the chairperson or the chairperson of the organ, unless otherwise provided in these statutes.
+1 shall be addressed by Slack in the student channel of the organ to the chairperson or the chairperson of the organ, unless otherwise provided in these statutes.
 It must contain first and surname, date and mention of the members.
 The mentioned members must signal their support within 48 hours of posting by means of a comment.

-8- Amendment of legal provisions
+## 8 - Amendment of legal provisions

 (1) Proposals for resolutions on amendments to the legal provisions adopted by the Student Assembly must be sent to its members together with the invitation to the relevant meeting.

-(2) The amendment of the statutes of the student body requires the approval of the majority of two thirds of the members of the Student Assembly.
+(2) The amendment of the statutes of the student body requires the approval of a majority of two thirds of the members of the Student Assembly.

 (3) Legal regulations issued by the Student General Assembly shall be published in the Slack and Wiki of the CODE University of Applied Sciences.

-9 - Duty of information and accountability
+## 9 - Duty of information and accountability

 (1) All elected representatives of the student body are accountable to the Student General Assembly.